opentechcommunity/events/odw24.md

 As the Open Datathon gains momentum, it's evident that this gathering of minds is not just an event; it's a step towards a more sustainable and connected future.

 ![pasted image 0 (15).png](https://github.com/opentechcommunity/events/blob/main/owd24/pasted%20image%200%20(15).png?raw=true)

+**Outcome**
+The Open Datathon event energized our open data community, fostering collaboration and innovation.
+It engaged 7 diverse teams, promoting sustainable solutions for a greener future.
+Through mentorship and idea-sharing, participants developed impactful projects, supporting the power of open data in solving real-world challenges.
+This vibrant gathering not only celebrated creativity but also laid the groundwork for a connected future.
+A heartfelt thanks to the Open Knowledge Foundation for this opportunity, ensuring that our community remains dynamic and ready to tackle tomorrow's challenges with the spirit of openness and collaboration.